Susan Manch

 Karen Bennett

-Karen C. Bennett is a partner in the Washington, D.C. office of Lewis Brisbois and co-chair of the Sustainability and Environmental, Social, and Governance (ESG) Practice, Environment, Land, & Natural Resources Law Practice, Administrative Law & Regulatory Practice, and the Government Relations Group.
+Karen C. Bennett is a partner in the Washington, D.C. office of Earth & Water Law and co-chair of the Sustainability and Environmental, Social, and Governance (ESG) Practice, Environment, Land, & Natural Resources Law Practice, Administrative Law & Regulatory Practice, and the Government Relations Group.
 A recognized “inside the beltway” strategist, Karen represents clients and industry sectors before the Administration, federal regulatory agencies, and Congress in obtaining strategic federal regulatory policy and legislative goals.
 She provides businesses and investors with legal guidance on project development including siting, environmental analysis and land use approvals and mitigation, historic preservation, and tribal consultation.
 She advises on compliance with federal environmental laws and regulations, obtaining and defending permits and appeals.
 Karen also regularly presents on infrastructure issues to local and national organizations.
 Prior to entering private practice, Karen was Vice President for Environmental Affairs at the National Mining Association (NMA), the Washington, D.C. based trade association that represents the coal and hard rock mining industry before Congress, the Administration, and regulatory agencies.
 Karen is a resident of Waterford with a horse farm just outside the Village.
 She enjoys horseback riding, running and cycling and is interested in protecting the historical and agricultural landscape of the community.

 Kerry Roszel